 – We will consider areas of our property that have come into contact with members of the public and regularly clean them, such as wiping down limousine door handles.

-– We will consider allowing only very close family members to a viewing on our premises.
+– We will allow small groups of mainly close family members to a viewing on our premises.

 – Anyone at the high-risk category who has been contacted by the NHS to stay at home should refrain from attending.